jlvFlores/ROR-budget-app/README.md

 # 📖 RoR-budget-app <a name="about-project"></a>

-The **RoR-budget-app** will allow users to register and log in, so that the data is private to them, introduce new transactions associated with a category and see the money spent on each category.
+The **RoR-budget-app** allows users to register and log in, so that the data is private to them, introduce new transactions associated with a category and see the money spent on each category.
+Here is a [video](https://www.loom.com/share/27aaafc6cdb04841b97d97e3728401eb) of me explaining the app in action.

 ## 🛠 Built With <a name="built-with"></a>